LRCFS/INTERPOL_Reviews_Analysis/README.md

 ## Using the LRCFS Tool

-You can access a publicaly available version of this application at: https://lrcfs.dundee.ac.uk/apps/keyword-data-explorer/
+You can access a publicaly available version of this application online at: https://uod.ac.uk/lrcfsinterpolreportsexplorer

 The source code and the data used for the R-shiny application are available in the Shiny folder.